-One of the accounts is my “Emergency Fund“, and I decided that I should maybe move funds from a T-Bill Fund to a Bond Fund (E-series) just for a little bit of growth.
+One of the accounts is my “Emergency Fund“.
+I decided that I should move funds from a T-Bill Fund to a Bond Fund (E-series) for more potential growth.
 A Bond Fund is a little riskier than a T-Bill account, but it was not like I wanted to buy the TD North African Sahara Sand Fund or something risky like that (keep that in mind).

-The transaction went through (it actually showed up in my list of funds in my account) and then a day later, the transaction was reversed and I received the following e-mail:
+The transaction went through (it actually showed up in my list of funds in my account).
+Then a day later, the transaction was reversed.
+I received the following e-mail:

 We appreciate your business and thank you for your request.